Linear differential equation

+Types of solution

 A linear differential equation or a system of linear equations such that the associated homogeneous equations have constant coefficients may be solved by quadrature, which means that the solutions may be expressed in terms of integrals.
 This is also true for a linear equation of order one, with non-constant coefficients.
 An equation of order two or higher with non-constant coefficients cannot, in general, be solved by quadrature.
 For order two, Kovacic's algorithm allows deciding whether there are solutions in terms of integrals, and computing them if any.

 The solutions of homogeneous linear differential equations with polynomial coefficients are called holonomic functions.
 This class of functions is stable under sums, products, differentiation, integration, and contains many usual functions and special functions such as exponential function, logarithm, sine, cosine, inverse trigonometric functions, error function, Bessel functions and hypergeometric functions.
 Their representation by the defining differential equation and initial conditions allows making algorithmic (on these functions) most operations of calculus, such as computation of antiderivatives, limits, asymptotic expansion, and numerical evaluation to any precision, with a certified error bound.